7MinSec/KidsMusic/index.md

 Updates and upcoming events
 --------

-* **Sunday, March 25**: Singing Shepherds and Little Lambs sing "Hosanna" at the 10:30 service.

-*Open the [calendar](calendar.md) for all important dates, such as when each kid group sings up front.*
+Open the [calendar](calendar.md) for all important dates, such as when each kiddo group sings up front.

 Questions/comments/concerns?
 -----